Pink-Crab/PinkCrab-Plugin-Framework-Docs/core/App/app_config.md

 ## Plugin

 This allows the setting of the plugin details to the app config.
-At present it only supports a single value, "VERSION".
-Following the setup guide here or using the Boilerplate will see this populated with the value added in the plugin.php file.
+Version will default to 0.1.0 if not set, and wpdb_prefix is automatically set based on the `$GLOBAL` wpdb instance.

 *At present only version can be accessed, this will be extended in later versions*